mattmallencode/crm/README.md

 *Satisfies User Story: 30*

 A user when presented with the forms for adding/editing deals must have the option to alter the deal "stage" to Closed.
-When closing a deal the user must provide the "closed amount".
+When closing a deal, the user must provide the "closed amount".

 #### Closed Vs Goal Plot Generation